aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/shape-options/read-color-of-shape-s-glow-effect/_index.md

 ## Possible Usage Scenarios

-If you want to read the color of the glow effect of any shape, then please use the [**Shape.Glow.Color**](https://reference.aspose.com/cells/cpp/aspose.cells/color/) property.
-It will help you find the various properties relating to the color of the glow effect of the shape.
+If you want to read the color of the glow effect of any shape, please use the [**Shape.Glow.Color**](https://reference.aspose.com/cells/cpp/aspose.cells/color/) property.
+It will help you find the various properties related to the color of the glow effect of the shape.

 ## Read Color of the Glow Effect of Shape

-Please see the following sample code and its [source excel file](22774108.xlsx) and the console output for your reference.
-The following screenshot shows the glow effect of the shape inside the source excel file when viewed in Microsoft Excel.
+Please see the following sample code, its source Excel file, and the console output for your reference.
+The following screenshot shows the glow effect of the shape inside the source Excel file when viewed in Microsoft Excel.

 ![todo:image_alt_text](read-color-of-shape-s-glow-effect_1.png)